carlobaldassi/ExtractMacro.jl/docs/src/index.md

 This makes the function look a little bit like a method in some standard OO languages (e.g., C++) where class methods bring the class fields in scope.
 Note however that the `@extract` macro does not work like that: it always works by creating local variables.
-The consequences of this are discussed further after the macro documentation.
+The consequences of this are discussed after the macro documentation.

 ```@autodocs